 Diane taught for 20 years at Las Cruces High School, where her choirs won National Acclaim for their solo performances at the Kennedy Center for the Performing Arts and Carnegie Hall.
 Mrs. Schutz served three terms as Choral Vice- President for New Mexico Music Educators Association, and has completed three terms as New Mexico American Choral Director’s Association President.
 She is a member of several professional organizations including NAMFE, NMMEA, NMACDA, Mu Phi Epsilon, Phi Delta Kappa and PEO.
 She also served as a board member for the Las Cruces Symphony.

 Mrs. Schutz was honored in 2002 as the New Mexico Music Educator of the Year, in 2006 as the recipient of the Arts In Education award from the Dona Ana Arts Council and was inducted into the NMMEA Hall of Fame in 2005.
 She was awarded NMMEA’s Emeritus Educator Award in 2015.

-Diane has served Saint Paul’s since 2006 as accompanist and is very humbled to now serve as Interim Director of Music Ministry.
+Diane has served Saint Paul’s since 2006 as accompanist and is very humbled to now serve as The Director of Music Ministry.